 Where did the eight-glasses-of-water-a-day rule come from?

-This 8×8 rule likely originated from a misinterpretation of an outdated recommendation from 1945 when the Food and Nutrition Board—now part of the Institute of Medicine (IOM)—suggested that a person consume one milliliter (ml) of water per each calorie of food consumed.
+This 8×8 rule likely originated from a misinterpretation of an outdated recommendation from 1945 when the Food and Nutrition Board — now part of the National Academy of Medicine (NAM) — suggested that a person consume one milliliter (ml) of water per each calorie of food consumed.
 Thus, an average diet of 1,900 calories per day would dictate an intake of 1,900 ml (approximately 64 ounces) of water.
 However, people interpreted this as a recommendation to drink 1,900 ml of pure water, forgetting the fact that water is also found in abundance in the other liquids and foods we consume.

 So how much water should I really drink?

-Today, the IOM liberally recommends an even higher volume of total daily water intake: 3.7 liters (15 cups) for the average adult male and 2.7 liters (11 cups) for the average adult female.
-If these numbers seem daunting, don’t worry.
-Keep in mind that water needs vary tremendously by individual, and are dependent on numerous factors such as activity level, geographic location, and temperature.
+Today, the NAM recommends letting thirst guide your water consumption habits but set an even higher volume of total daily water intake: 3.7 liters (15 cups) for the average adult male and 2.7 liters (11 cups) for the average adult female.
+If these numbers seem daunting, don’t worry — these amounts also include water from the food you consume.
+Also keep in mind that water needs vary tremendously by individual, and are dependent on numerous factors such as activity level, geographic location, and temperature.
 In fact, most people will be adequately hydrated at levels well below these recommended volumes.
-But, are there, in fact, health benefits to drinking this much water?
+But, are there health benefits to drinking this much water?
 Not according to the latest research.
 A 2002 study published in the American Journal of Physiology and a 2008 study from the Journal of the American Society of Nephrology demonstrated no significant health benefit of the 8×8 rule.
 However, adequate water intake is still necessary for maintenance of bodily functions.